- By Amanda Ennes

 CLC: How was the application process?
 How much did you pay for it?

 SM: The spots fill up fairly quickly, which many people don’t know.
 I paid R$200 for the application.

 CLC: Where did you take the exam?
 Was it hard to get to the location?

 SM: In Salvador, Bahia.
-I already knew where the university was so it was easy for me.
+I already knew where the university where the exam was taking place was so it was easy for me.

 CLC: Did you find the exam too difficult?

 SM: Kind of.
 The audio was very bad and there was a text about “personal opinion” which was very difficult.
 However, I did like the oral part, the evaluators were very nice.

 CLC: How long did the exam last?

 SM: Three hours for the written part and 15-20 minutes for the oral part.